Lumintop Tool AA2.0 Ti Flashlight Review

 |Low – 14500||16||37h||15||0.06|

 |High – AA (NiMH)||140||2h33m||183||?|

 Bench power testing for the “NiMH” was a bit confusing because the light probably didn’t really know what to think….
 So I’m not reporting anything for that category.

-Unfortunately all modes have PWM, and in some of those modes it’s visible to the naked eye.
+Unfortunately, all modes have PWM, and in some of those modes, it’s visible to the naked eye.
 It’s by no means the worst PWM, though.
-Interestingly PWM is seen even on TURBO which would suggest the light isn’t direct drive – maybe surprising since the output is so high with a 14500 on Turbo.
+Interestingly PWM is seen even on TURBO which would suggest the light isn’t a direct drive – may be surprising since the output is so high with a 14500 on Turbo.

 User Interface and Operation

 There’s a single mechanical switch on the Tool AA2.0 Titanium.
 I say mechanical, but… I didn’t break the switch down.
-It acts like a mechanical switch, but has this neat backlit feature (which only works with a 14500 cell).
+It acts as a mechanical switch but has this neat backlit feature (which only works with a 14500 cell).